,

 TTC-induced apoptosis may be triggered through Fas death receptors and mediated by Bcl-2 family proteins, in a mitochondria-dependent pathway.
 TTC-induced human corneal epithelial (HCEP) cell apoptosis via a death receptor-mediated mitochondrion-dependent pathway.
 Low concentrations of TTC induced the apoptosis of human T-lymphoma cells, whereas a higher concentration of TTC induced necrosis[1].

-Clinical claims and research Topical administration of Tetracaine Hydrochloride Ophthalmic Solution, USP 0.5% results in localized temporary anesthesia.
+Clinical claims and research Topical administration of It Ophthalmic Solution, USP 0.5% results in localized temporary anesthesia.
 The maximum effect is achieved within 10–20 seconds after instillation, with efficacy lasting 10–20 minutes.
 Duration of effect can be extended with repeated dosing.

 Tetracaine hydrochloride Chemical Properties